How much does it cost to develop a mobile app?

-The experience of using a fully native app will almost always be better than using a browser.
+The experience of using a fully native app will almost always be better than using a browser, on a mobile device.
 The app is installed on the device (from an app store) and has local storage and processing.
 It will swipe faster, load faster and there will be less tedious waiting for links and interactions to process on a remote server.
-It will generally behave better for complex things like GPS positioning, taking photos or video, playing sound, but those things are all possible with a web site or app.
+It will generally behave better for complex things like GPS positioning, taking photos, video or playing sound, but those things are all possible with a web site or app.

 How many platforms are you targeting?
 IOS, Android, Blackberry, Windows Mobile?